 BSc (Ceylon), MA, PhD, ScD (Cantab), Hon DSc (Sri Lanka, Ruhuna), Hon DLitt (Tokyo, Soka), FIMA, FRAS, FRSA

-Director of the Buckingham Centre for Astrobiology, University of Buckingham; Adjunct Professor at Ruhuna University Sri Lanka; Honorary Professor, University of Buckingham; Professor, Cardiff University; Honorary Professor, University of Glamorgan
+Director of the Buckingham Centre for Astrobiology, University of Buckingham; Honorary Professor, University of Buckingham; Visiting Professor, University of Peradeniya, Sri Lanka; Board Member and Director of Research, Institute for the Study of Panspermia and Astroeconomics

 Professor Chandra Wickramasinghe was born in Sri Lanka in 1939 and was educated at Royal College, Colombo and later at the University of Ceylon.
 In 1960 he obtained a First Class Honours degree in Mathematics and won a Commonwealth scholarship to proceed to Trinity College Cambridge.
 He commenced work in Cambridge on his PhD degree under the supervision of the late Sir Fred Hoyle, and published his first scientific paper in 1961.
 He was awarded a PhD degree in Mathematics in 1963 and was elected a Fellow of Jesus College Cambridge in the same year.
 In the following year he was appointed a Staff Member of the Institute of Astronomy at the University of Cambridge.
 Here he began his pioneering work on the nature of Interstellar Dust, publishing many papers in this field that led to important paradigm shifts in astronomy.
 He published the first definitive book on Interstellar Grains in 1967.
 In 1973 he was awarded Cambridge University’s highest doctorate for Science, the ScD.
 Chandra Wickramasinghe is acknowledged as a leading expert on interstellar material and the origins of life.
 He has made many important contributions in these fields, publishing over 350 papers in major scientific journals, over 75 in the journal Nature.
 In 1974 he first proposed the theory that dust in interstellar space and in comets was largely organic, a theory that has now been vindicated.